saudbinayed/binout/README.md

 ### final remarks
 The aim of the work presented herein is to make working with LS-DYNA results easier for engineers and researchers, so please let us know if you encounter any problems or if you need additional clarifications about how to make this work in real use.
+We also would like to explain choosing the word "binin": it is meant to be read as BINary output of ls-dyna IN matlab.
+That is, `binin` contains the output (results) from LS-DYNA.

 ## motivations